nvdovin/obsidian_cross_platform_vault/🟦 IM/Папки с задачами/📊 Динамика по проектам/Prompts for AI/Документ об оплате/Prompt v5.md

 - Your output should match the output in the data output format clause above 100%.
 - Every key in the final performance is a must-have.
 None of the keys must be lost, changed, deleted, or added.
 - Invoice items are often arranged in a table below the main data.
-- Return the output value so that it has the same output format as in the answer format clauseю.
+- Return the output value so that it has the same output format as in the answer format clause.

 # Answer examples: